slogan621/tscharts/vaccine/README.md

 In the following, content returned by GET (both forms), and accepted as request data for both PUT and POST will be identified by the following strings.
-Each virus has a name field, and a date field.
+Each vaccination has a name field, and a date field.
 The name of the date field is the name of the vaccine concatenated with the string _date.
 For sake of brevity, in the remainder of this document, VACCINE_DATA is used to represent the following: